- 1 pound lean ground beef

 - 1/2 cup shredded part-skim mozzarella cheese

-- In a large skillet, cook beef, onion and green pepper over medium heat 5-7 minutes or until beef is no longer pink, breaking up beef into crumbles; drain.
-Stir in tomatoes, tomato paste, seasonings and sugar.
+- In a nonstick skillet, cook the beef, onion and green pepper over medium heat until meat is no longer pink; drain.
+Stir in the tomatoes, tomato paste, oregano, salt, garlic powder, sugar and pepper; set aside.

-- In a large bowl, whisk egg whites, melted butter and Parmesan cheese until blended.
-Add spaghetti and toss to coat.
-Press spaghetti mixture onto bottom and up sides of a 9-in. deep-dish pie plate coated with cooking spray, forming a crust.
-Spread cottage cheese onto bottom; top with beef mixture.
+- In a large bowl, combine the spaghetti, butter, egg whites and Parmesan cheese.
+Press onto the bottom and up the sides of a 9-in. deep-dish pie plate coated with cooking spray.
+Top with cottage cheese and beef mixture.

-- Bake, uncovered, 20 minutes.
+- Bake, uncovered, at 350° for 20 minutes.
 Sprinkle with mozzarella cheese.
-Bake 5-10 minutes longer or until heated through.
-Let stand 5 minutes before serving.
+Bake 5-10 minutes longer or until cheese is melted and filling is heated through.
+Let stand for 5 minutes before cutting.
 Yield: 6 servings.

 "My family loves it!
 I used 1/2 pound of beef and added hot peppers more for flavor to suit my family's taste buds."